-Freight: Establishments that provide over the- road transportation of cargo using motor vehicles, such as trucks and tractor trailers, including general and specialized freight trucking.
+Freight: Establishments that provide over the-road transportation of cargo using motor vehicles, such as trucks and tractor trailers, including general and specialized freight trucking.
 General freight transportation establishments handle a wide variety of commodities, generally palletized, and transported in a container or van trailer, for local or long distance trucking.
 Specialized freight transportation requires specialized equipment due to the size, weight, shape, or other inherent characteristics of the cargo.
 This use includes moving and storage companies.

-Frontage: Lot width, as represented by the horizontal distance between the side lot lines when measured at the front property line.
-(See Article I for calculations of lot width.) along an abutting street or improved right-of-way.
+Frontage: Lot width, as represented by the horizontal distance between the side lot lines when measured along an abutting street or improved right-of-way.

-Funeral Home: Services: An establishment used primarily for human funeral services, which may or may not include facilities on the premises for embalming, performance of and performing autopsies or other surgical procedures.
+Funeral Services: An establishment used primarily for human funeral services, which may or may not include facilities on the premises for embalming and performing autopsies or other surgical procedures.
 Examples include funeral homes, mortuaries, or columbaria.